bayareala8s/training/non-technical/product/README.md

    - Describe a situation where you scaled a product to meet increasing demand.

-Certainly!
 Here is a comprehensive answer to the question, "Describe a situation where you scaled a product to meet increasing demand":

 ### Example Scenario: Scaling a SaaS Platform for Remote Collaboration